Agoric/agoric-sdk/docs/devices.md

 describes the initial set of vats (including the bootstrap vat).
 We use `config.devices` to define the set of host devices that will be made available to `bootstrap()`. `config.devices` is a list (or other iterable), in which each value is a 3-item list.
-The first element is the device name, the second is the pathname of the attenuator source (a file which must export a default function whose signature is `function setup(syscall, helpers, endowments) -> dispatch`), and an object containing endowments that will be passed into the setup function.
+ * the device name,
+ * the pathname of the device source (a file which must export a default function whose signature is `function setup(syscall, state, helpers, endowments) -> dispatch`), and
+ * an object containing endowments that will be passed into the setup function.

 Like vats, the file will be evaluated with a `require` endowment that provides access to `@agoric/harden`, `@agoric/nat`, and `@agoric/evaluate` (unlike `SES.makeRequire()`, which doesn't provide a `require` to the evaluated string).

 "Kernel devices" do not need to be configured by the host.
 The only kernel device currently envisioned is one which provides the `addVat` call, which